NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 * [Aliquots.tsv](Aliquots.tsv)
 * [Read-Groups.tsv](Readgroups.tsv)

-## Download Previously Uploaded Files
+## Download Previously Uploaded Metadata

 The [transaction](Transactions.md) page lists all previous transactions in the project.
-The user can download files uploaded to the GDC workspace in the details section of the screen by selecting one transaction and scrolling to the "DOCUMENTS" section.
+The user can download metadata uploaded to the GDC workspace in the details section of the screen by selecting one transaction and scrolling to the "DOCUMENTS" section.

 __Note:__ When submittable data files are uploaded through the Data Transfer Tool they are not displayed as transactions.